Silicone Hydrogel Contact Lenses

 |

-Are Silicone Hydrogel Contacts The Same As Soft Contacts?
+Are Silicone Hydrogel Contacts the Same as Soft Contacts?

 Silicone hydrogel contacts are a type of soft contact lens.
 They're flexible like other soft lenses, but the material is designed to let more oxygen pass through to the eye.
 Traditional hydrogel lenses and silicone hydrogel lenses can both feel comfortable depending on the wearer.
 The difference comes down to material, oxygen flow, water content, lens surface, and fit.
 Your prescription should guide the exact soft lens product you order.